SAP Negotiations • Vendor Management

 Section 4 — SAP Support, Escalation & SLAs

-Most large customers are on SAP Enterprise Support (~22% annual fee of licence value).
-Understanding your entitlements, premium options, and escalation paths is critical to getting value from this significant investment.
+Most large customers are on SAP Enterprise Support at approximately 22% of licence value annually.
+Understanding your entitlements, premium options, and escalation paths is critical to extracting value from this significant and often under-utilised spend.

 Support